Chart Color Schemes

 Employment

-Employment growth over the past year was estimated at 3.7%.
-There were 8,093 residents in work while the workforce participation rate was 73.9%, compared to Greater Brisbane's 64.5%.
-Leading employment industries include health care & social assistance, professional & technical services, and retail trade.
-The area has a notable concentration in professional & technical services, with employment levels at 1.7 times the regional average.
+There were 7,910 residents employed at that time, and the unemployment rate was 0.2% higher than Greater Brisbane's rate of 4.0%.
+The workforce participation rate was 73.9%, compared to Greater Brisbane's 64.5%.
+Leading employment industries among residents included health care & social assistance, professional & technical services, and retail trade.
+Notably, the area had a high concentration in professional & technical services, with employment levels at 1.7 times the regional average.

-However, construction has limited presence with 5.5% employment compared to the regional average of 9.0%.
-Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
-Between June 2024 and June 2025, employment increased by 3.7%, labour force increased by 2.8%, resulting in a 0.8 percentage point decrease in unemployment.
-In comparison, Greater Brisbane recorded employment growth of 4.4%, labour force growth of 4.0%, with unemployment falling by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion at 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Wooloowin-Lutwyche's employment mix suggests local growth of approximately 7.3% over five years and 14.8% over ten years.
+However, construction had limited presence with 5.5% employment compared to 9.0% regionally.
+The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, employment increased by 0.7%, while labour force increased by 0.8%, resulting in a rise in unemployment by 0.1 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 3.8% and labour force growth of 3.3%, with unemployment falling by 0.5 percentage points.
+Providing broader context, state-level data up to 25-Nov-25 showed Queensland's employment had contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Wooloowin - Lutwyche.
+These projections estimated national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
+Applying these industry-specific projections to Wooloowin - Lutwyche's employment mix suggested local employment should increase by 7.3% over five years and 14.8% over ten years.
+However, it was important to note that this was a simple weighting extrapolation for illustrative purposes and did not take into account localised population projections.

 Frequently Asked Questions - Employment